stephenredfield/InstructorResources/SlackSetup.md

 - **_\#administration_** (private)
 Used to communicate with your TAs.
 - **_\#ta_discussion_** (private to your TAs)
 Used among your TAs to discuss their duties.
-We recommend you are not a member of this channel.
+It is recommended that you are not a member of this channel.
 - **_\#random_** (a default channel)
-Off-topic discussions within your course.
+Off-topic discussions, class related articles, memes, etc... within your course.

 ## Adding Slack to your Canvas Navigation Panel